 S. No. Course List Learning outcomes Existing Syllabus Suggested Syllabus Remarks 5.
-110. Develop understanding working with microscope Learn a basic concept of plant identification and vegetational analysis Gain hands on training to check purity of biomolecules 6.
-Detection of Vitamin A in the given sample.
-7. Study of typical prokaryotic and eukaryotic cells with the help of a microscope.
-8. Study of different cell organelles with the aid of prepared slides: nucleus, mitochondria, golgi bodies, endoplasmic reticulum, ribosomes, polytene and lampbrush chromosomes.
-9. Gram staining to identify gram positive and gram negative bacteria 10.
-Description of plant identification.
-11. Vegetational analysis by Quadrat method.
-12. Determination of blood group and Rh factor.
-13. Determination of total R.B.C. and W.B.C.
-14. Haemoglobin estimation.
-7. Study of typical prokaryotic and eukaryotic cells with the help of a microscope.
-8. Gram staining to identify gram positive and gram negative bacteria 9.
-Description of plant identification (Neem, Babool, Peeli Kaner, Tulsi & Chandani, Aak/ Madar).
-10. Vegetational analysis by Quadrat method.
-11. Determination of concentration and purity of DNA 12.
-Determination of concentration and purity of RNA 13.
-Preparation of stained temporary mount of onion peel Suggested Books: > Biradar, V.K., & Samshe, A. (2016).
+140. Develop understanding working with microscope Learn a basic concept of plant identification and vegetational analysis Gain hands or training to check purity of biomolecules Detection of Vitamin A in the given sample.
+Study of typical prokaryotic and eukaryotic cells with the help of a microscope.
+Study of different cell organelles with the aid of prepared slides: nucleus, mitochondria, golgi bodies, endoplasmic reticulum, ribosomes, polytene and lampbrush chromosomes.
+Gram staining to identify gram positive and gram negative bacteria Description of plant identification.
+Study of typical prokaryotic and eukaryotic cells with the help of a microscope.
+Gram staining to identify gram positive and gram negative bacteria Description of plant identification (Neem, Babool, Peeli Kaner, Tulsi & Chandani, Aak/ Madar).
+Vegetational analysis by Quadrat method.
+Determination of concentration and purity of DNA Determination of stained temporary mount of onion peel Suggested Books: Biradar, V.K., & Samshe, A. (2016).
 Practical Biochemistry.
-New Delhi: APH Publishing Corporation. > Sharma, S., & Sharma, R. (2016).
+New Delhi: APH Publishing Corporation.
+Sharma, S., & Sharma, R. (2016).
 Practical Manual of Biochemistry (2nd ed.).
-New Delhi: Medtech. > Vats, S. (2015).
+New Delhi: Medtech.
+Vats, S. (2015).
 A laboratory Text book of Biochemistry, Molecular Biology and Microbiology.
-Germany: GRIN Verlag. > Yadav, V.K., & Yadav, N. (2018).
+Germany: GRIN Verlag.
+Yadav, V.K., & Yadav, N. (2018).
 Biochemistry & Biotechnology: A Laboratory Manual.
 Jaipur: Pointer Publisher.
-B. Tech.
-Biotec hnology III Semester 3) BT 201 Biochemistry After successful completion of the course, students should be able to: Learn about the biomolecules forming the cellular structure Identify and compare the various biochemical pathways and their use Section A Carbohydrates: Classification, structure and properties, glycolysis and fermentation and their regulations, gluconeogenesis and glycogenolysis, metabolism of galactose and galactosemia, pentosephosphate pathway.
+More relevant experiments have B. Tech.
+Biotechnology III Semester 3) BT 201 Biochemistry After successful completion of the course, students should be able to: • Learn about the biomolecules forming the cellular structure • Identify and compare the various biochemical pathways and their use Carbohydrates: Classification, structure and properties, glycolysis and fermentation and their regulations, gluconeogenesis and glycogenolysis, metabolism of galactose and galactosemia, pentosephosphate pathway.
 Citric Acid Cycle: Significance, reactions and energetics of the cycle, amphibolic role of the cycle.
-Glyoxylic acid cycle Enzymes: Nomenclature, classification, characteristics, enzyme kinetics and its mechanism of action, mechanism of inhibition, enzymes and iso-enzymes in clinical diagnosis.
-Co-enzymes and Cofactors: Role of Vitamins, metals ions, Section A Carbohydrates: Classification, structure and properties, glycolysis and fermentation and their regulations, gluconeogenesis and glycogenolysis, metabolism of galactose and galactosemia, pentosephosphate pathway.
+Glyoxylic acid cycle Enzymes: Nomenclature, classification, characteristics, enzyme kinetics and its mechanism of action, mechanism of inhibition, enzymes and iso-enzymes in clinical Section A Carbohydrates: Classification, structure and properties, glycolysis and fermentation and their regulations, gluconeogenesis and glycogenolysis, metabolism of galactose and galactosemia, pentosephosphate pathway.
 Citric Acid Cycle: Significance, reactions and energetics of the cycle, amphibolic role of the cycle, Glyoxylic acid cycle Enzymes: Nomenclature, classification, characteristics, enzyme kinetics and its mechanism of action, mechanism of inhibition, enzymes and iso-enzymes in clinical diagnosis.
 Co-enzymes and Cofactors: Role of Vitamins, metals ions, significance.
 Typographical corrections only